 Course Registration

-Course registration for summer, fall and spring semesters is accomplished at several times and posted on the Office of the Registrar website.
-During the fall and spring semesters (in November and April), a two-week priority registration period is held for currently enrolled students to register for the subsequent semester; new transfer and readmitted students are permitted to register during the priority period, too.
+Course registration for summer, fall, and spring semesters takes place multiple times throughout the year, and these dates are posted on the Office of the Registrar website.
+During the fall and spring semesters (in November and April), a two-week priority registration period is held for currently enrolled students to register for the subsequent semester; new transfer and readmitted students are also permitted to register during the priority period.
 An open registration period begins after the priority weeks and remains open through the last day to add a course for the semester.
-First-time undergraduate students, transient students, and participants in a college in high school program may register during the open period and typically register during a scheduled session or meeting with an advisor.
+First time students, transient students, and participants in a college in high school program may register during the open period and typically register during a scheduled session or meeting with an advisor.

 Course Status